-For marketing landing pages, the most important measurement is form completions.
-But for technical landing pages, the most important measurement is page traffic — because like your blog, the traffic is predicated on organic searches.
-More people arriving at the page means that it’s performing well on search engines.
-However, clicking on a CTA is less common.
+CTA clicks on technical pages, however, are less common.
 Readers of these pages will often do further research as they would in response to a blog, and may not take a direct action immediately.
 But it’s a strong foot in the door, especially if you’ve provided them with some technical value.
 You are demonstrating credibility, and helping users understand your product or technical concepts better, which improves their perception of you over time.

 Architecting a good technical landing page is tough, because you have to balance SEO with real-world technical knowledge.
 And it has to be credible (remember that techies’ BS filters are amazing).
 The best way to produce a technical landing page is to have the content written by an actual practitioner.
 But you can’t expect that practitioner to know or even care about what it takes to succeed with SEO.
 So the practitioner needs to have the support of an editorial team that does.
 Our clients have seen large organic traffic gains from technical landing pages that we have created for them, and our practitioner network has a blast doing it.